 Equipment

-Muslin cloth or a nut milk bag is essential for straining the elderflower cordial.
+A muslin cloth or a nut milk bag is essential for straining the elderflower cordial.

 Storage

-Freeze the elderflower cordial in ice cube trays, then remove and store in silicon bags.
+Freeze the elderflower cordial in ice cube trays, then remove and store it in silicon bags.
 You can keep this in the freezer for a year.

-Top Tips For Making Elderflower Cordial
+Top Tips

-Do not wash the flowers as you will lose the pollen.
+Do not wash the flowers, as you will lose the pollen.
 Just scan each head for bugs and remove or cut it off.

 Remove as much of the stems from the heads as possible when prepping.

 The sugar syrup must not be hot before adding the flowers.
-A good way to check is if you can dip a finger into it, then the flowers can go in.
+A good way to check is if you can dip a finger into it, the flowers can go in.

-Freezing the cordial is a better option than storing it in a bottle, that way there is no chance of it going mouldy and you have an ice-cold drink whenever you want.
+Freezing the cordial is a better option than storing it in a bottle; that way, there is no chance of it going mouldy, and you have an ice-cold drink whenever you want.

 Leave a Reply